forever9teen/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that returns a new dictionary with all values multiplied by 2
+Write a function that returns a key with the biggest integer value.

-Prototype: def multiply_by_2(a_dictionary):
+Prototype: def best_score(a_dictionary):

 You can assume that all values are only integers

-Returns a new dictionary
+If no score found, return None

+You can assume all students have a different score

 You are not allowed to import any module